Johann Balthasar König

 Johann Balthasar König (baptised 28 January 1691 – buried 2 April 1758) was a German Baroque composer, especially of hymn melodies, having published a hymnal with 1,913 melodies.
 He was the church musician at Frankfurt's main Protestant church, the Katharinenkirche, and the town's Kapellmeister.
 He was also closely associated with Georg Philipp Telemann.

-Career
+Early life and career

 Born in Waltershausen, König was a son of Johann Jakob König.
 He was in Frankfurt a chorister of the municipal gymnasium.
 He joined the municipal chapel when Georg Philipp Telemann was its director.

-König married in 1717 Anna Maria Pfaff, the daughter of a tailor.
-Telemann became the godfather of their son Georg Philipp, born in 1718.
 König was appointed director of the chapel at the Katharinenkirche.
 He was promoted to municipal Kapellmeister (director of music) in 1727, succeeding Johann Christoph Bodinus (1690–1727).